Printable version in PDF

 - U of T Mississauga has 15 academic departments, 145 programs and 88 areas of study, and include the Institute for Management & Innovation and the Centre for South Asian Civilizations.
 The Mississauga Academy of Medicine is located on campus in the Terrence Donnelly Health Sciences Complex.

 - Along with traditional undergraduate, master’s and doctoral programs, U of T Mississauga offers several highly sought-after degree options, such as a Bachelor of Business Administration, a Master of Biomedical Communications, a Master of Biotechnology, a Master in Management and Professional Accounting, a Master of Management of Innovation, a Master of Science in Sustainability Management and a Diploma in Investigative and Forensic Accounting.

 - Famous U of T Mississauga alumni include astronaut Dr. Roberta Bondar, filmmaker Richie Mehta, actor Zaib Shaikh and writer/poet Dionne Brand.

 - U of T Mississauga and Sheridan Institute of Technology and Advanced Learning offer joint programs in theatre and drama studies; art and art history; and communication, culture and information technology.

-- The $35-million Innovation Complex, scheduled to open in September 2014, will house the Institute for Management and Innovation, a new model for business education combining management studies with key industry sectors.
+- The $35-million Innovation Complex opened in September 2014.
+It houses the Institute for Management & Innovation, a new model for business education combining management studies with key industry sectors.

-- The first phase of the multi-phase North Building reconstruction will open in in September 2014.
+- Deerfield Hall, the first phase of the multi-phase North Building reconstruction, opened in in September 2014.

 - Award-winning facilities include the Terrence Donnelly Health Sciences Complex, the Instructional Centre, the Hazel McCallion Academic Learning Centre, the Recreation, Athletics and Wellness Centre (RAWC), and the Communication, Culture and Technology building.